MicrosoftDocs/Advertising-docs/BingAds/bulk-service/custom-audience.md

 **Delete:** Not supported

 ### <a name="parentid"></a>Parent Id
-The system generated identifier of the account or customer.
-If the *Scope* is set to *Account*, this is the account ID, and otherwise it is the customer ID.
+The Bing Ads identifier of the customer that contains the custom audience.

 **Add:** Not supported
 **Update:** Required
 **Delete:** Not supported

 ### <a name="scope"></a>Scope
 Scope defines what accounts can use this custom audience.
-If scope is set to *Account*, the custom audience can only be associated with ad groups within one specified account (*Parent Id*).
-If scope is set to *Customer*, the custom audience can be associated with any ad groups across all of the customer's accounts.
+For an custom audience the only supported scope is *Customer*, and the custom audience can be associated with any ad groups across all of the customer's accounts.

 **Add:** Not supported
 **Update:** Read-only